hou-austin/rewind-helper/README.md

 # Rewind Helper

 Rewind Helper is a launchd script designed to manage file storage on your primary drive by moving older files to a secondary drive.
 This ensures optimal performance when accessing recent files, saves storage space on the primary drive, and conserves power by minimizing usage of the external storage.

-**You will need to modify the `LOCATION_B` path in `rewind_helper.sh` to a desired path**
+In particular, I noticed better performance for the Ask Rewind feature versus storing all data on an external drive.
+My storage solution was a SanDisk Extreme Pro MicroSD in a BaseQi 420A flush adapter in a MacBook Pro M2 Max.

+## Disclaimer

+- There is no guarantee that this will continue to work when Rewind is updated (tested on v1.2219).
+- There is also no guarantee that this will not corrupt your Rewind data: **Backups are highly advised**.

 ## Files